H.S. FIELD HOCKEY: Foxboro surrenders first goal in draw with King Philip

 Foxboro held an early edge before King Philip took over through the middle of the first quarter, but neither side was able to score as both defenses stood tall.
 With 44 seconds remaining before halftime, Foxboro’s Cam Collins found the back of the net, scoring through heavy traffic.
 The goal came shortly after a Foxboro corner was turned aside by King Philip’s back line.

-“Huge to keep playing with time to keep playing with time winding down,” Bordieri said.
+“Huge to keep playing with time winding down,” Bordieri said.
 “We started out flat and immediately we were not playing our game.
 KP, they gave it to us and I think we were flustered by it.
 It took us a long time to kind of relax, play our game and get into it.
 We did, but had too many breakdowns.”

 King Philip answered midway through the third quarter, getting a goal from Leah Santoro off a redirect from a corner try at 7:46.
 The goal was the first against Foxboro after the Warriors had outscored their opponents 16-0 over their four-game unbeaten start.